 But if you are into glaze… I recommend it.
 A little bit goes a long way!

 Here’s the full recipe!

-My family loves these green muffins!
-They're packed with spinach, banana and other healthy ingredients!
-Also called monster muffins or hulk muffins - they are a great on-the-go breakfast!
+My family loves these green spinach banana muffins!
+They're packed with healthy ingredients!
+Also called monster muffins or hulk muffins - these green muffins are a great on-the-go breakfast!

 - 2 cups flour whole wheat

 - 1 1/2 tsp cinnamon

 - 2 tsp baking powder

 - 1/2 cup applesauce